 Luckily, there are plenty of older Coleman pop-up campers coming up on the resale market daily, so you still have a chance to get an easy-to-tow foldable trailer at an affordable price.

-To simplify Coleman’s pop-up campers, I detail each series and point out the top features and cons from customers to help you decide if a used Coleman is right for you.
+To simplify Coleman’s pop-up campers, I detail each series and point out the top features and cons of customers to help you decide if a used Coleman is right for you.

 Destiny Series by Coleman